-This Information Circular is furnished in connection with the solicitation of proxies by the management of Clean Seed Capital Group Ltd. (the "Company") for use at the Annual and Special Meeting (the "Meeting") of the shareholders of the Company, to be held on Thursday, November 21, 2019, at the time and location and for the purposes set forth in the accompanying Notice of Meeting (the "Notice") and at any adjournment thereof.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of Clean Seed Capital Group Ltd. (the "Company") for use at the Annual General Meeting (the "Meeting") of the shareholders of the Company, to be held on Wednesday, December 16, 2020, at the time and location and for the purposes set forth in the accompanying Notice of Meeting (the "Notice") and at any adjournment thereof.

 Except as noted below, the Company has distributed or made available for distribution, copies of the Notice, the Information Circular and form of proxy or voting instruction form ("VIF") (if applicable) (the "Meeting Materials") to clearing agencies, securities dealers, banks and trust companies or their nominees (collectively, the "Intermediaries") for distribution to Beneficial Shareholders (as defined below) whose common shares are held by or in custody of such Intermediaries.
 Such Intermediaries are required to forward such documents to Beneficial Shareholders unless a Beneficial Shareholder has waived the right to receive them.
-The Company is sending proxy-related materials directly to NOBOs (as defined below), through the services of its transfer agent and registrar, Computershare Investor Services Inc. The solicitation of proxies from Beneficial Shareholders will be carried out by the Intermediaries or by the Company if the names and addresses of the Beneficial Shareholders are provided by Intermediaries.
+The Company is sending proxyrelated materials indirectly to NOBOs (as defined below), through the Intermediaries.
+The solicitation of proxies from Beneficial Shareholders will be carried out by the Intermediaries or by the Company if the names and addresses of the Beneficial Shareholders are provided by Intermediaries.
 The Company will pay the permitted fees and costs of Intermediaries incurred in connection with the distribution of the Meeting Materials.
 The Company is not relying on the notice-and-access provisions of securities laws for delivery of the Meeting Materials to registered shareholders or Beneficial Shareholders.